Car Loan Process: How Does an Auto Loan Work in the Philippines?

 How Does Car Financing Work?

-You probably know how car financing works from friends or family members who have their own cars.
-But how does a car loan work in the Philippines?
+You probably know how car financing works from friends or family members who own cars.
+But how does a car loan work in the Philippines exactly?

 Car loans in the Philippines charge interest and other processing fees.
 The car is the loan collateral, which means the bank or the financial institution can repossess the vehicle if you can’t make your monthly payments.